 Absolutely.
 Your complete honesty in answering all questions asked is very important and all information you provide is completely confidential.

 You may feel a slight pinch when the phlebotomist inserts the needle but rest assured, our staff does everything possible to make sure that the donation process is an easy and enjoyable process for all of our donors.

 Are there any risks to me?

 While uncommon, there are risks of donating.
 Some of these risks and/or problems associated with donating include: bruising (hematoma), pain or nerve damage at the site, dizziness or lightheadedness, nausea and/or vomiting.
-Your phlebotomist will go over all of this with prior to donating, and will give you after care instructions to help you avoid any reactions.
-If at any point you have an questions or concerns please do not hesitate to contact us.
+Your phlebotomist will go over all of this with you prior to donating and will give you after care instructions to help you avoid any reactions.
+If at any point you have any questions or concerns please do not hesitate to contact us.

 I take prescribed medications regularly, does than mean I can’t donate?